heindsight/aoc22/README.md

-# Advent of code 2022
+# Advent of Code 2022

 This year, I've decided to do [Advent of Code](https://adventofcode.com/2022) as a [Neovim](https://neovim.io/) Lua plugin.